-This pilaf is so aromatic that you’ll be transported to a Moroccan spice market.
+This Middle Eastern Lamb and Lentil Rice Pilaf is so aromatic that if you close your eyes you’ll be instantly transported to a spice market somewhere in the desert.
 With a surprising amount of greens “hidden” in the pilaf, this is a complete meal made in one pot with an “A” Grade nutrition rating.
 Just 10 minutes of active effort, a fabulous midweek meal to add to your rotation!

 Wikipedia says “A Pilaf is a dish in which rice is cooked in a seasoned broth.”
 That’s exactly what this dish is.
 Lamb mince and spinach cooked with rice seasoned with Middle Eastern spices.
 Hence it’s name – Middle Eastern Lamb and Lentil Rice Pilaf.
 I’ve repeatedly professed my love for Middle Eastern food.
 It’s the spices that does it for me.
 I find the smell and flavour of Middle Eastern spices irresistible.
 If you have a stash of cumin, coriander, paprika, turmeric, cardamon and cinnamon, you’ll have the flavourings for the majority of Middle Eastern dishes.